vself-project/vself-near-metabuidl/README.md

 ## Intro

-This is the repo for vSelf team public activity and source code storage for the METAbuidl hackathont run by Near project.
+This is the repo for vSelf team public activity and source code storage for the METAbuidl hackathon run by Near project.
 We are a team of developers with specific framework and language preferences so we are building demo based on our tech stack preferences:

 1. Next.js / React for web frontend
 2. Google Cloud Platform for hosting dockerized services